-What Is First-Degree Sexual Assault?
+What is First-Degree Sexual Assault?

-Some states separate sexual assault crimes into degrees.
 First-degree sexual assault is deemed the most severe type of sexual assault, and states reserve the harshest punishment for it compared with second-degree, third-degree, and fourth-degree sexual assault crimes.

 Remember, all states set their own laws for sexual assault.
 One state that separates sexual assault crimes into degrees in its criminal code is Alaska.
 First-degree sexual assault in Alaska is defined as rape (sexual penetration), attempted rape that resulted in an injury, or rape where the perpetrator held a certain status over the victim or where the victim could not give consent due to mental incapacity or being unaware of the sexual act.